firebird631/siis/README.md

 source siis.venv/bin/activate
 ```

-You need to active it each time you open your terminal before running SiiS.
+You need to activate it each time you open your terminal before running SiiS.

 From deps/ directory, first install TA-Lib :